mikkopaderes/ember-async-let/README.md

 {{/async-let}}
 ```

-#### Placeholder
+#### Component placeholder

-This will show the value of the placeholder while the async call is still running
+This will show a specified component as a placeholder until the async call resolves

 ```hbs
 {{#async-let on=(async-property property) placeholder=(component 'my-spinner') as |resolvedData|}}